Amazon Seller vs. Vendor: Which model is right for you?

 Table of contents

-Differences Between Amazon Seller & Vendor
+Differences between Amazon Seller & Vendor

-Differences in Sales
+Differences in sales

-Differences in Logistics
+Differences in logistics

-Marketing and Promotional Activities
+Marketing and advertising measures

 Operations